 For eleven years Pam tutored Writing For Pleasure And Profit classes for Adult Learners, with a number of successes among her students.
 She was also a Home Study tutor for Writers News magazine for two years.

-Pam Fudge is a member of Wessex Writers, The Romantic Novelists’ Association, The Society of Women Writers and Journalists and The Society of Authors.
+Pam Fudge is a member of Wessex Writers, The Society of Women Writers and Journalists and The Society of Authors.
+She is a popular speaker sharing her experiences of the journey to becoming a published author.

 For more information about Pam visit www.pamfudge.co.uk